 Source: (1) Cortex.
 Dealogic.
-1H 2024 data as of August 12, 2024.
+2024 YTD data is through August 31, 2024.
+Data as of September 5, 2024.
 Includes rank eligible, M&A deals.
 Early Innings of LBO Recovery LBO activity declined significantly in 2023 as markets adjusted to the higher rate environment.
 In addition to lower total activity, leverage multiples declined from 11.9x in 2022 to 10.8x in 2023 while equity contributions reached an all-time high of 51%.
 In 2024, LBO activity has rebounded, up 7% year-over-year, though equity contributions remain elevated relative to historical standards.